McIlroy makes poor start at Players Championship

 Scheffler shines among top trio

-Much was expected of the marquee group in the PGA Tour's $25m (£21m) flagship event, with all three knowing victory would see them top the world rankings.
+Much was expected of the marquee group in the PGA Tour's $25m (£21m) flagship event, with all three knowing victory will see them top the world rankings.

 Rahm is the current incumbent after a run of five wins in his past 10 events and the Spaniard birdied the 16th and 18th holes to reach two under after nine holes.
 A run of seven pars followed before he dropped his solitary shot on the par-three eighth.